glennneiger/vlogfundstage/wp-content/plugins/mailchimp-for-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.1.15 =
+* adds optional feedback survey on deactivate
+* updates syncing engine to use REST API
+* fixes edited orders syncing old and new products into Mailchimp
+* adds support for remove_action
+= 2.1.14 =
+* Adds support for filter on newsletter field
+* fixes inactive log delete button
+* fixes Mailchimp option page flow and displays list defaults tab
+* fixes resource not found error on logs
+* fixes API Key Request errors
+* fixes transactional to pending double opt in issue
+* updated Variables passed to filter
+= 2.1.13 =
+* fixed spelling issues in plugin meta
+* changed submission sequence for products to use the PATCH endpoint when applicable
+* fallback on order submissions when products are not found in Mailchimp.
+= 2.1.12 =
+* adds error handling for blocked admin-ajax.php files
+* adds support for custom merge variables
+* removes global variable overwrite of REMOTE_ADDR
+* fixes signup form not adding customers to Mailchimp
+* support for rate limiting
+* PHP 7.0 requirement messaging
+* support for WooCommerce 3.5.0
+* ignores amazon marketplace addresses
+* fixes cart entries never being removed
 = 2.1.11 =
 * fix double opt in sending on transactional customers = 2.1.10 =